 Quality Case & PSU for Upgrades

-This system also comes with an MSI 550W 80 PLUS Bronze-rated power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.
+This system also comes with a Segotep 750W 80 PLUS Gold-rated power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.

-And, you get a Thermaltake Versa H18 case that has a tempered glass side panel, a full length PSU shroud, will offer plenty of room for a larger graphics card, and will provide adeqaute airflow.
+And, you get an Antec micro-ATX case that has a tempered glass side panel, a full length PSU shroud, will offer plenty of room for a larger graphics card, and, with its grilled front panel, will provide acceptable airflow out-of-the-box.

 Ultimately, if you’re looking to get into PC gaming without dropping thousands of dollars on a new machine, the part list below will get the job done for you…